DreymaR/BigBagKbdTrixPKL/README.md

 * If you need to tweak some Extend mappings, they're now in a separate file usually found in the PKL_eD folder.
     * For [Scan Codes (SC###)][SCMSDN] and [Virtual Key names (VK##)][VKCAHK] see below.
+* Similarly, there's a PKL_eD file for named ligatures/hotstrings.
+These are useable by layouts, Extend and dead keys.
 * In the layout folder(s) you've chosen, you may edit their layout.ini files further if required.
     * Check out that the ISO/ANSI OEM_# key numbers are right for you, or remapped with a VK remap.
     * Help image specifications, Extend key, key mappings etc are in the layout.ini file.